laravel-workflow/laravel-workflow.github.io/docs/defining-workflows/passing-data.md

 }
 ```

 In general, you should only pass small amounts of data in this manner.
-Rather than passing large amounts of data, you should write the data to the cache or file system.
-Pass the key or file path to the workflow and activities.
-Then activties can use the cache or file system to read the data.
-Also, simple arrays are prefered over typed objects because they use less data and are easy to read when debugging.
+Rather than passing large amounts of data, you should write the data to the database, cache or file system.
+Then pass the key or file path to the workflow and activities.
+The activties can then use the key or file path to read the data.